King Booker's Court: History

-Booker would later defeat Batista thanks to inference by Sir Finlay, who would continue to attack and bloody him afterward, igniting a feud between the two.
-The Court's issues with Bobby Lashley continued as he was set to take on Booker at No Mercy for the World Heavyweight Championship, however the SmackDown!
-General Manager Theodore Long announced the match to be a fatal four-way match that also involved Finlay and Batista.
+King Booker would later defeat Batista thanks to inference by Sir Finlay, who would continue to attack and bloody him afterward, igniting a feud between the two.
+The Court's issues with Bobby Lashley continued as he was set to take on King Booker at No Mercy for the World Heavyweight Championship, however the SmackDown!
+General Manager Theodore Long announced the match to be a fatal four-way match that also involved Sir Finlay and Batista.

-On the October 6 edition of SmackDown!, Booker and Lashley were each able to pick the other's opponent for that night.
-Booker had to fight Finlay so he asked Finlay to be a good knight and lay down, but Finlay said that he never lays down for anybody.
-They went on to have the match, in which Finlay picked up the victory.
+On the October 6 edition of SmackDown!, King Booker and Lashley were each able to pick the other's opponent for that night.
+King Booker had to fight Sir Finlay so he asked Sir Finlay to be a good knight and lay down, but Sir Finlay said that he never lays down for anybody.
+They went on to have the match, in which Sir Finlay picked up the victory.
 Afterwards, they interfered in the Lashley vs. Batista match (Batista being the "poison" that King Booker picked).
-Following this, Theodore Long announced the previously mentioned four-way at No Mercy, and then booked Batista and Lashley vs. Finlay and King Booker.
-Finlay and King Booker, however, did not get along.
+Following this, Theodore Long announced the previously mentioned four-way at No Mercy, and then booked Batista and Lashley vs. Sir Finlay and King Booker.
+Sir Finlay and King Booker, however, did not get along.

 At No Mercy, King Booker retained his title in the fatal-four-way match when he pinned Finlay after a Batista Bomb from Batista.
 Prior to the match, after failing at his task to get Finlay to be allies with Booker, King Booker called Regal pathetic and slapped him in the face.
 Regal could have no more so he punched Booker and walked away.

-After this 'incident', the court disbanded with Regal dropping the 'Sir' part of his name and going into the tag team division with partner Dave Taylor and Finlay taking on Booker and Batista in singles matches (with Booker losing the World Heavyweight Championship to Batista at Survivor Series).
+After this incident, the Court disbanded with Regal dropping the 'Sir' part of his name and going into the tag team division with partner Dave Taylor and Finlay taking on King Booker and Batista in singles matches (with Booker losing the World Heavyweight Championship to Batista at Survivor Series).

-The court returned on the December 8 edition of SmackDown! (without Regal) when they attacked Batista in his match with Finlay with a chair and a shillelagh, leading to a tag team match at Armageddon with Batista choosing a mystery partner which turned out to be WWE Champion John Cena.
+The Court returned on the December 8 edition of SmackDown! (without Regal) when they attacked Batista in his match with Finlay with a chair and a shillelagh, leading to a tag team match at Armageddon with Batista choosing a mystery partner which turned out to be WWE Champion John Cena.
 Batista and Cena would win the match.
-Finlay and Booker would reunite in various tag team matches on SmackDown! as temporary allies since then.
+Finlay and King Booker would reunite in various tag team matches on SmackDown! as temporary allies since then.